SGDDNB/ShinyCell/README.md

 `ui.R`.
 The generated files can be found in the `shinyApp/` folder.
 To run the app locally, use RStudio to open either `server.R` or `ui.R` in the shiny app folder and click on "Run App" in the top right corner.
-The shiny app can also be deployed online via online platforms e.g.
+The shiny app can also be deployed via online platforms e.g. [shinyapps.io](https://www.shinyapps.io/) or hosted via Shiny Server.
+The shiny app look like this, containing five tabs.
-[shinyapps.io](https://www.shinyapps.io/) or be hosted via Shiny Server.
-The shiny app look like this, containing four tabs.
-The primary default cell information and gene expression are plotted on UMAP in the first tab while the primary & secondary cell information / gene expression are plotted on UMAP in the second / third tab respectively.
-Bubbleplot or heatmap can be generated in the fourth tab.
+Cell information and gene expression are plotted on UMAP in the first tab while two different cell information / gene expression are plotted on UMAP in the second / third tab respectively.
+Violin plot or box plot of cell information or gene expression distribution can be found in the fourth tab.
+Lastly, a bubbleplot or heatmap can be generated in the fifth tab.

 With the Shiny app, users can interactively explore their single-cell data, varying the cell information / gene expression to plot.
 Furthermore, these